-The National Association of REALTORS® Code of Ethics course required for all NAR members is due 12/31/18.
+The National Association of REALTORS® (NAR) Code of Ethics course required for all NAR members is due 12/31/18.
 The 2.5 hours on the NAR Code of Ethics is now due every two years.
 Although the requirement has been in place since 2001, the initial 4-year cycle was changed to a 2-year cycle.
-Therefore, it may not coincide with a real estate agent’s state of Ohio ethics requirement.
+So now it will not coincide with your state of Ohio ethics requirement.

 If you've taken the Columbus REALTORS® New Member Orientation or one of our Ethics courses in 2017 or 2018, we have a record of your attendance and you need do nothing else.

-However, if you have taken an ethics course at another school or course provider in the last two years, you need to email a copy of that CE certificate to Lucy Buzzee.
+However, if you have taken an ethics course at another school or course provider in the last two years, you need to email a copy of that CE certificate to Kelly Bright.
 Or notify Columbus REALTORS® with proof that you have taken a qualifying ethics course in the last two years.

 Columbus REALTORS® will report to NAR that you have complied with the requirement.